How to make "Sparkling Moss Agate" beads

 After your complex cane has rested, cut your cane into 1 - 1.5 inch segments.

-Steps 7 through 12 show a different patterned bead, but the Buesseler cutting/shaping technique still applies for doing the Sparkling Moss Agate Beads.
+Steps 7 through 12 show a different patterned bead, but the Buesseler cutting/shaping technique still applies for doing these beads.

 7.